 Caviar in a Tube

 We usually associate caviar with fine dining, but in Iceland we found it in an aluminum tube.
-Apparently quite popular in Nordic countries, the tubed caviar is creamed smoked fish roe and it is used on top of toast, eggs, crackers and cucumbers, among other foods.
+Apparently quite popular in Nordic countries, the tubed caviar is creamed smoked fish roe and is used on top of toast, eggs, crackers and cucumbers, among other foods.

 Restaurants in Reykjavik, Iceland

-Looking for the best restaurants in Reykjavik?
 Although we didn’t get a chance to eat at these Reykjavik, Iceland restaurants, they come highly rated by fellow travelers.

 Cheap Reykjavik Restaurants

-The cost of food in Iceland is rarely called cheap, but there are some less expensive places to eat than others.
-We think the best inexpensive Iceland fast food is a Reykjavik hot dog (see #1 on our list of Things To Eat in Reykjavik!).
+We believe the best inexpensive Iceland fast food is a Reykjavik hot dog.
 However, budget travelers can also seek out cheap Reykjavik food at these top-rated restaurants.

 101 Reykjavik Street Food

-Serving soups, stews and fish and chips at affordable prices (around $15 USD), 101 Reykjavik Street Food is an excellent choice for budget travelers – and those who want a taste of Icelandic soup!
 The Seafood Soup and Lobster Soup are two of their best sellers, but they also make an Iceland Meat Soup and Beef Noodle Soup that get rave reviews.
 MAP.

 Fish & Co Reykjavik

 Fish & Co is a Reykjavik Food Truck that doles out dishes of pan-fried cod that is cooked to perfection.
-Their fish platters are served with fries or a salad of spinach and baby tomatoes for just about $15 USD.
-The food truck gets high marks as one of the most affordable and best places to eat in Iceland – and many claim they make the best fish and chips in Reykjavik.
-MAP.
+Their fish platters are served with fries or a salad of spinach and baby tomatoes for just about $20.

 Lamb Street Food Reykjavik

-The fast-food Reykjavik Lamb Street Food restaurant focuses on local cuisine with a healthy twist at a budget price.
-Lamb wraps start at about $15 USD – and they offer a range of vegan options, too!
+Lamb wraps start at about $20 – and they offer a range of vegan options, too.
 It is highly rated as one of the best cheap restaurants in Reykjavik.
 MAP.

 Cafe Loki